tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_sdks_and_sample_apps.md

 >
 > An SDK or devkit functions in much the same way, providing a set of tools, libraries, relevant documentation, code samples, processes, and or guides that allow developers to create software applications on a specific platform.
 If an API is a set of building blocks that allows for the creation of something, an SDK is a full-fledged workshop, facilitating creation far outside the scopes of what an API would allow.

 Sandoval compares examples from Facebook APIs and SDKs to clarify the difference.
-Later, he sums up the difference as follows: "The SDK is the building blocks of the application, whereas the API is the language of its requests."
+He sums up the difference as follows: "The SDK is the building blocks of the application, whereas the API is the language of its requests."
+As a "software development kit," the kit might involve a collection of tools, samples, and other files (again, focused on a specific language) that accompany the API.

 ## What is your role in documenting the SDK and sample app

+In the SwaggerHub tutorial in this course, I show how to [auto-generate client SDKs](pubapis_swaggerhub_smartbear.html#auto-generate-client-sdks) through SwaggerHub's interface.
+But usually, rather than relying on auto-generated SDKs, if your development team offers a client SDK, it will be code that the development team prepares and tests.
+The development team often provides the SDK in a few target languages based on their user's main language, showing how the API can be implemented.

 As an API technical writer, documenting SDKs and sample apps present a tough challenge because SDKs requires you to be familiar with one or more programming languages.
 I explored the question of [how much code you need to know](jobapis_learning_code.html) in another topic, so I won't get into too much detail here.
 Usually, engineers don't expect you to know multiple programming languages in depth, but some familiarity with them will be required in order to both write and review the documentation.
 When deciding whether to call a block of code a function, class, method, or other name, you need to have a basic understanding of the terms used in that language.